hgw8/fascinus/README.md

 2. Modify the info in the config block in `bot.js` to your taste.
 3. Run `docker compose up` to begin.
 Append `-d` to start in the background and `--build` if you make any changes to any files

+## Support

+If you need assistance with installation or usage, join #5000 on `irc.supernets.org`

 ## Credits

 - [phy1729/banter](https://github.com/phy1729/banter) - $art uses a version of banter modified to allow URLs in place of local image files.
 These changes will be published upstream once refined.